chrisl8/ArloBot/README.md

 ArloBot Package for ROS
 =======================

-# DO NOT USE THIS BRANCH YET!
+# THIS BRANCH IS STILL EXPERIMENTAL!!
+### It is not fully tested yet, so use at your own risk and report issues.

 ## New Propeller C Code with new Serial Interface